Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

-Here, the error is defined as 0.01 so that $\text{error} ^2 = 0.0001 $ which is less than a square of radian correspondence of 1 degree.
-It turns out that, the possible fastest time occurs when we round the time taken for the single $\pi$ rotation for $Gate_4$ to be 33.1 ns and the time taken for the single $2\pi$ rotation for $Gate_5$ to be 698.1 ns.
+Here, the timing error, $t_{\text{error}}$ is chosen as 0.01, and consequently, probability of experiencing a Pauli error is equal to the $t_{\text{error}}^2$ is 0.0001.
 In this situation, the evolution of $Gate_4$ should at least make $a =6981$ $\pi$ rotations while the evolution of $Gate_5$ should at least make $b=331$ $2\pi$ rotations so that we can have a perfect CZ-like gate.
 The total time for a perfect CZ-like gate between the electron and the first nuclei is $33.1*6981 = 231.07~\mu s$